Working in the Cloud

-It appears that you can’t talk business these days without talking about the cloud.
-Expenditure by businesses on cloud services is predicted to rise to £166bn (€219bn) globally by 2017, and has grown at nearly 20% year-on-year since 2013.
+It appears that you can’t talk business these days without talking about the Cloud.
+Expenditure using Cloud services is predicted to rise to £166bn (€219bn) globally by 2017.
+This has grown at nearly 20% year-on-year since 2013.

-Technology companies are embracing the cloud and developing new products all the time.
-The number of new cloud applications available grew 20% in the six months to October 2015.
-You can now find storage, servers, software and networks in the cloud.
-It’s almost easy to forget how businesses used to buy boxed software products and store their CDs in a cupboard or desk drawer.
+Technology companies are embracing the Cloud and developing new products all the time.
+The number of new Cloud applications available grew 20% in the six months to October 2015.
+You can now find storage, Servers, software and networks in the Cloud.
+It’s so easy to forget how businesses used to buy boxed software products and store their CDs in a cupboard or desk drawer.

-Now, at last, technology has caught up and the cloud has enabled businesses of all sizes to access computer services over the internet.
-Along with cloud computing, a raft of new acronyms has appeared such as SaaS, IaaS, PaaS (standing for Software as a Service, Infrastructure as a Service and Platform as a
+Now, at last, technology has caught up.
+The Cloud has enabled businesses of all sizes to access computer services over the internet.
+Along with Cloud computing, a raft of new acronyms has appeared such as SaaS, IaaS, PaaS (standing for Software as a Service, Infrastructure as a Service and Platform as a Service respectively).

-Access better quality services: SMEs can now gain access to enterprise level applications, which would have been vastly over their budget previously, as a result of the changing pricing structure brought about by the cloud.
-Smaller businesses can access software through cloud computing that does more than they would previously have been able to afford.
+- Access better quality services: SMEs can now gain access to enterprise level applications, which would have been vastly over their budget previously, because of the changing pricing structure brought about by the Cloud.
+Smaller businesses can access software through Cloud computing that does more than they would previously have been able to afford.
 Cloud software and services have enterprise level capabilities at an accessible price.

 Key benefits for SMEs include: –

-Automatic software updates: businesses have often felt they were held to ransom by software providers.
-Regular updates of software meant handing over cash, especially when support for previous versions were removed.
+- Automatic software updates: businesses often felt they would be held to ransom by software providers.
+Regular updates of software was costly, especially when support for previous versions were removed.

-The cloud has reached a level of maturity where it can no longer be ignored by business, in particular businesses that have an intensive use of IT and a dispersed and mobile workforce.
-It’s capability, flexibility and low, simple cost model provides a powerful enabler for smaller businesses to compete against the
+The Cloud has reached a level of maturity where it can no longer be ignored by business.
+It’s capability, flexibility and low, simple cost model provides a powerful enabler for smaller businesses to compete against the largest multinational.